skyzh/write-you-a-vector-db/tutorial/src/rust-01-overview.md

-# Do it in the Rust Way
+# The Rust Way (over RisingLight)

+We will likely release this chapter by the end of 2024.